 When your headphones are plugged into this jack, use the volume control on the CD-ROM drive to adjust the volume of the headphones.
 This volume control adjusts the volume of the headphones, but not the speakers.
-If you want to turn the speaker volume down while using the headphones, use the multimedia software to do it.
+If you want to turn the speaker volume down while using the headphones, use the volume control program to do it.

-• On all models of the IBM Aptiva PC, the headphones can be plugged into the line-out jack on the back of the system unit.
-This is the same jack you could plug external speakers into.
+You can also plug headphones into the line-out jack on

+the back of the system unit.
+This is the same jack to which the external speakers connect.
 You must disconnect your speakers to use this jack with your headphones.

-If you plug your headphones into the jack on the back of the system unit, the headphones will pick up all sounds generated from your computer and any external devices connected to the computer, such as a MIDI (musical) keyboard.
+If you plug your headphones into the line-out jack on the back of the system unit, the headphones will pick up all sounds generated from your computer and any external devices connected to the computer, such as a MIDI (musical) keyboard.
 The headphones will also pick up sound coming from a CD in the CD-ROM drive.

-When your headphones are plugged into the jack on the back of the system unit, you must control the headphone volume through the volume control in the multimedia software on your computer.
+jack on the back of the system unit, you must control the headphone volume through the volume-control program on your computer.
 You cannot control the headphone volume from the volume control on the CD-ROM drive.